 As mentioned above this mousse needs just three ingredients.
 I have not even used any flavors like vanilla or cardamom here to let the mangoes shine 🙂 So the ingredients you will need for mango mousse are

-Mango puree– You will need thick and smooth non fibrous mango puree or pulp.
+Mango puree– It is the main ingredient for this mousse.
+You will need thick and smooth non fibrous mango puree or pulp.
 I always use fresh ripe mangoes for this recipe.
 I peel, discard the stone and roughly chop the mangoes first and then puree along with sugar without adding any water.